syntasso/workshop/writing-a-promise/README.md

 * The container writes any resources to be created to `/output/`.
 * The resources in `/output` of the last container in the `xaasRequestPipeline` array will be scheduled and applied to the appropriate worker clusters.

-### Recap: basics of getting an Promise instance to your users
+### Recap: basics of getting a promised instance to your users

 At a very high level